juntyr/compression-safeguards/README.md

 ## (b) Safeguards for developers of lossy compressors

 Safeguards can also fill the role of a quantizer, which is part of many (predictive) (error-bounded) compressors.
-If you currently use e.g. a linear quantizer module in your compressor to provide an absolute error bound, you could instead quantize to safeguards'-computed correction and thus offer a larger selection of safeguards that your compressor can then guarantee.
+If you currently use e.g. a linear quantizer module in your compressor to provide an absolute error bound, you could instead adapt the `Safeguards`, quantize to their computed correction values, and thereby offer a larger selection of safety requirements that your compressor can then guarantee.
 Note, however, that only pointwise safeguards can be used when quantizing data elements one-by-one.

 ## Design and Guarantees